Cover of The Flowers of Evil

 The Flowers of Evil is the foundational collection of modern poetry, a work that transformed the possibilities of poetic language and subject matter by turning its gaze toward decadence, urban alienation, and the beauty found in corruption and despair.
 Charles Baudelaire's verse, prosecuted for obscenity upon publication, opened the door for every subsequent revolution in poetic form and sensibility, from Symbolism and Surrealism to the confessional poets and beyond.

-Published in 1857 under Napoleon III and prosecuted for obscenity alongside Flaubert's Madame Bovary, The Flowers of Evil introduced the concept of "Spleen" — a pervasive, paralyzing ennui — as a central condition of modern urban life.
-The collection established the foundation of the Symbolist movement and profoundly influenced Rimbaud, Mallarmé, and T. S. Eliot, among many others, making Baudelaire the single most important precursor of modern poetry.
+Issued in 1857 under Napoleon III and prosecuted for obscenity alongside Flaubert's Madame Bovary, The Flowers of Evil introduced the concept of "Spleen" — a pervasive, paralyzing ennui — as a central condition of modern urban life.
+The collection established the foundation of the Symbolist movement and shaped Rimbaud, Mallarmé, and T. S. Eliot, among many others, making Baudelaire the single most important precursor of modern poetry.

 France, 1857